bono-cms/docs/Modules/Faq.md

 Each faq's entity has the following methods:

+# getId()

+Returns unique FAQ id.

 # getQuestion()

-Returns a question
+Returns a question.

 # getAnswer()

-Returns an answer to its corresponding question
+Returns an answer to its corresponding question.

 # Example: Usage in faq's template